deepsquare-io/grid/docs/workflow/001-learn/02-running-on-dps.md

----
-title: Running jobs on DeepSquare
+# Running jobs on DeepSquare
----

-# Run Your Workloads on DeepSquare

 DeepSquare allows you to run your computational tasks on any compute provider within the DeepSquare Grid through job scheduling, container technologies, and Web3.
 Container technologies ensure compatibility across different clusters, while web3 provides transparency, availability, and scalability as the backbone of a global job scheduler.